 Best for Portability: 8Bitdo Lite Bluetooth Gamepad

 While the Sn30 Pro+’s layout is classic and recognizable, 8Bitdo’s Lite gamepad might seem odd.
-The controller does not have joysticks, but instead opts for d-pads.
+The controller does not have analog sticks but instead opts for d-pads.
 This design does limit the games you can comfortably play on this controller, but it makes it perfect for taking on the go.

 Most controllers are shaped to be ergonomic and have joysticks poking out; although this makes them great for at-home use, transporting them safely can be tricky.
 8Bitdo’s Lite gamepad completely sidesteps this problem with a thin, rectangular design.
 Those d-pads, while a bit tough to use in 3D games, work great for 2D ones.
 And with a 480mAh rechargeable battery pack, it should last you around 18 hours—plenty for a day out.

-8Bitdo Lite Bluetooth Gamepad for Nintendo Switch Lite, Nintendo Switch & Windows (Yellow Edition)
+8Bitdo Lite Bluetooth Gamepad for Switch Lite, Switch & Windows (Yellow Edition)

 While the lack of joysticks limits the games it can play, that design makes it easy to transport and store.